 What went wrong?

 The primary goal of public relations is to connect with your target audience in a way that provokes positive response and action.
 Knowing your audience and using exactly the right words is PR 101!
-My clients are extremely intelligent, articulate and highly trained.
-They have legal knowledge and insights that benefit business communities and individuals locally and around the globe.
+Our clients are extremely intelligent, articulate and highly trained.
+They have professional knowledge and insights that benefit business communities and individuals locally and around the globe.
 However, these insights will fall on deaf ears if the audience is not considered and understood.
 An article geared toward corporate board members should read far differently from communications with a reporter or a speech to tech-savvy entrepreneurs.

 Key Audience Considerations